gabriel-ss/crowbar/README.md

 # Crowbar.handle_events with: handler
 ```

-The included CLI can be used to build a project targeting the AWS `provided.al2023` runtime by using Docker.
-The `docker` command must be available to the current user.
+The included CLI can be used to build a project targeting the AWS `provided.al2023` runtime by using Docker/Podman.
+Either the `docker` or the `podman` command must be available to the current user.

 ```bash
 # Build the project in a lambda compatible environment